 4. Build sprint

-Folium builds the proof surface, agent behavior, integration path, RAG pattern, workflow tool, or operating packet needed for the decision.
+Folium builds the demo surface, agent behavior, integration path, trusted-data pattern, process tool, or decision file needed for the next call.

 Evaluation notes